JanineBirnbaum18/3-phase-flow/MCMC/README.md

 # Markov-Chain Monte Carlo Method
-For model fitting of rheology and slope
+For alternative method of model fitting for rheology and slope

 ## Contains: